Zverik/flutter-plugins-test/README.md

 This is an experiment in creating a plugin infrastructure around the Flutter demo app.

-A plugin is a `.edp` zip archive, which must contain at least a `metadata.yaml` file with `id` and `name` fields.
-Open it with the app to install as a plugin.
+A plugin is a zip archive, which must contain at least a `metadata.json` file with `id` and `name` fields, and a code compiled to `plugin.evc`.
+See the `plugins` directory for examples and for a build script.
+Open a plugin with the app to install it.

 ## Author and License